Corsengi - Dog Breed Info, Temperament & Facts

 The Corsengi is a delightful mix of the Welsh Corgi and the Basenji.
 This unique breed inherits the herding instincts of the Welsh Corgi and the cleanliness of the Basenji.
 If their paws get even a little dirty, they will sit down and diligently clean them until they are spotless.
 The Corsengi combines the energetic and playful nature of the Welsh Corgi with the gentle and refined demeanor of the Basenji.
 They typically stand at around 13 inches in height and weigh approximately 24 pounds.
 Their coat can come in various colors including brown, white, black, tan, or a combination of these shades.
 The length and texture of their fur depend on whether they have inherited more from the Pembroke or Cardigan variety of Welsh Corgi.

 Below, we look at Corsengi dog breed, its history, personality, pros and cons of owning an Corsengi, characteristics, and must-see facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Corsengis!

 Dog Breed Corsengi